leapfrogonline/ansible-merge-vars/README.md

 ## Usage

-The variables that you want to merge can must be suffixed with `__to_merge`.
+The variables that you want to merge must be suffixed with `__to_merge`.
-They can be definied anywhere in the inventory, or by any other means; as long as they're in the context for the running play, they'll be merged.
+They can be defined anywhere in the inventory, or by any other means; as long as they're in the context for the running play, they'll be merged.

 ### Merging dicts